What Is Insolvency Business: Understanding Company Insolvency

 Balance sheet insolvency reveals a critical need for action to avoid legal complications.

 Directors must regularly review their company's balance sheet to spot early warning signs of trouble.
-Timely recognition allows them to seek advice from licensed insolvency practitioners or consider restructuring options such as debt consolidation or repayment plans before it's too late.
+Timely recognition allows them to seek advice from licensed insolvency practitioners or consider restructuring options such as debt consolidation or repayment plans before it becomes too late.

-A company is insolvent, which means it can't pay its debts when they're due.
+When a company becomes insolvent, it means it cannot pay its debts when they fall due.
 The insolvency process starts to protect the business, its creditors, and employees.
-First, directors must stop or cease trading immediately to avoid worsening the situation.
+First, directors must cease trading immediately to avoid worsening the situation.

 They should not take action on new contracts or orders either.